 The Addams Family were a series of single-panel cartoons created by Charles Addams that appeared in The New Yorker magazine beginning in 1938 and ending with Addams’ death in 1988.
-Addams created the distinctive look of the characters and the focus on ghoulish black humour – the enjoyment of torture, mayhem and the like.
-Oddly, the characters were never given names by Addams until their first screen incarnation in the popular live-action tv series The Addams Family (1964-5), which ran for two seasons and gained a cult following over the years.
-They were revived in animation a few years later with The Addams Family (1973) from Hanna-Barbera with a young Jodie Foster voicing Wednesday, which lasted for sixteen episodes, and a reunion of the original tv series cast in the special Halloween With the New Addams Family (1977).
+Addams created the distinctive look of the characters and the focus on ghoulish black humour – their enjoyment of torture, mayhem and the like.
+Oddly the characters were never given names by Addams until their first screen incarnation in the popular live-action tv series The Addams Family (1964-5), which ran for two seasons and gained a cult following over the years.
+They were revived in animation a few years later with The Addams Family (1973) from Hanna-Barbera with a young Jodie Foster voicing Wednesday, which lasted for sixteen episodes, while the original tv series cast reunited in the special Halloween With the New Addams Family (1977).

 The modern incarnation that most people are probably familiar with was the two popular big-budget film revivals The Addams Family (1991) and Addams Family Values (1993) with Raul Julia as Gomez, Anjelica Huston as Morticia and a young Christina Ricci as Wednesday.
-The film series was however discontinued after the death of Raul Julia in 1994.
+The film series would probably have continued however was discontinued after the death of Raul Julia in 1994.
 The rights did pass over to Saban International who made a cheap direct-to-video film Addams Family Reunion (1998) with Tim Curry as Gomez and Darryl Hannah as Morticia.
-In between this, there was also the animated tv series The Addams Family (1992-3), a disliked live-action revival series The New Addams Family (1998-9), even an Addams Family Broadway musical in 2010.
+In between this, there was also the animated tv series The Addams Family (1992-3), a disliked live-action revival series The New Addams Family (1998-9) and the Tim Burton live-action tv series Wednesday (2022- ) focusing on Wednesday (Jenny Ortega) in college, even an Addams Family Broadway musical in 2010.

 Having become accustomed to the other live-action versions of The Addams Family, seeing the characters here with Morticia and Wednesday in particular designed like elongated stretch figures that look as though the lens is out of focus is somewhat off-putting.
 It is as though the characters have all stepped out of something like Tim Burton’s Corpse Bride (2005).
 On the other hand, you later realise that this is actually the characters modeled according to the way Charles Addams originally drew them in the cartoons.